Skip to content

 • A clear view of where the real interoperability gaps are and why “EV-EVSE is solved” is misleading

-• Concrete approaches to testing end-to-end V2G against standards that aren’t yet fully defined
+• Concrete approaches to testing end-to-end V2G against V2G against the emerging standards

-• A look at where the test tools are heading and what to do until they arrive
+• A look at the state of V2G test tools

-This is built for the people leading and doing the work: system architects, product and project managers, researchers, and team leads driving V2G implementation inside utilities, EVSE and auto OEMs, CMS providers, aggregators, and the research community.
+This webinar was built for the people leading and doing the work of standardizing V2G: system architects, product and project managers, researchers, and team leads driving V2G implementation inside utilities, EVSE and auto OEMs, CMS providers, aggregators, and the research community.

 Your Speaker